Shadow32055/Bannerlord.BetterAttributes/README.md

 Better Skills
 Better Attributes

-Discord
+## Discord
-I started a discord server for my mods.
-Feel free to join if you have questions, problems, and/or suggestions.
-Click here to join.
+Join my discord if you have questions, problems, or suggestions.
+I take breaks from modding every now and then so this is the best way to contact me.

+## Source
+Full source is located on GitHub